Whimsy Stick

 No Elastic Snap-Back

 Cheap elastic-line poles bounce unpredictably and can clear surfaces indoors.
-The Whimsy Stick’s Kevlar static line transmits movement cleanly from your hand to the lure with zero rebound — making it the right flirt pole for apartment dogs where space margins are tight.
+The Whimsy Stick’s Kevlar static line transmits movement cleanly from your hand to the lure with zero rebound, making it safe where space margins are tight.
+For why this matters, see DIY vs. Professional Flirt Pole Design.

 You don’t need to rearrange your apartment.
-You need a cleared area of roughly 8 by 8 feet — most living rooms have this in front of the couch or in an open corner.
-Push the coffee table back a foot, check overhead for ceiling fans, and you’re ready to run a full flirt pole for apartment dogs session.
+You need a cleared area of roughly 8 by 8 feet.
+Most living rooms have this in front of the couch or in an open corner.
+Push the coffee table back a foot, check overhead for ceiling fans, and you’re ready.

 For dogs prone to jumping, keep the lure at ground level throughout.
 Low, horizontal sweeps only.
-This contains the session to your cleared footprint and protects the dog’s joints over time — both important factors in a daily flirt pole for apartment dogs routine.
+This contains the session to your cleared footprint and protects the dog’s joints over time.

-These four techniques are specifically suited to small-space flirt pole for apartment dogs use.
+These four techniques are specifically suited to small-space use.
 Each one maximizes drive engagement within a minimal footprint.

 🔄